The Impact of the Covid-19 Social Isolation Measures on the Resilience and Quality of Life of Working Mothers

 Covid-19, health, quality of life, resilience, stress, working mothersAbstract

-The Covid-19 pandemic has caused feelings of desperation, fear, terror, anxiety while it has also brought radical changes in the quality of life and psychological health of people worldwide.
-The lockdown and social isolation measures due to the pandemic seem to have affected the working mothers' resilience, health, and quality of life.
-The purpose of this study is to examine how working mothers reacted during the Covid-19 pandemic and how the state-imposed quarantine affected their quality of life, their health, and their resilience.
-We designed and carried out a web-based survey in Cyprus with 208 participants, all working mothers.
-We administered two questionnaires, namely the World Health Organization Quality Of Life (WHOQOL)-BREF (WHO, 1998), which examines the quality of life, and the Self-evaluation Resilience Questionnaire (Resilience-Project EU, 2019), which assesses working mothers' resilience.
-The participants answered the questionnaires on the Internet platform Enklikanketa, from May 20 to May 30, 2020.
-The results showed that the state-imposed measures of social isolation in the form of quarantine had a negative impact on the psychological resilience and the quality of life of younger working mothers, of single working mothers, and of those working mothers who were residing in rural areas at the time.
-Working mothers who belonged to older age groups, those who continued to pursue activities and hobbies during the quarantine, and mothers who maintained a higher quality of life were affected less by social isolation measures.
-In conclusion, important protective and supportive factors to working mothers were family support, cooperation between their family members, the right working conditions, and job satisfaction.
+The COVID-19 pandemic has caused feelings of desperation, fear, terror, and anxiety, and has also brought radical changes to people's quality of life and psychological health worldwide.
+The lockdown and social isolation measures appear to have affected the resilience, health, and quality of life of working mothers.
+This study examined how working mothers responded during the COVID-19 pandemic and how the state-imposed quarantine influenced their wellbeing.
+A web-based survey was conducted in Cyprus with 208 working mothers.
+Two questionnaires were administered: the World Health Organization Quality of Life (WHOQOL)-BREF to assess quality of life, and the Self-evaluation Resilience Questionnaire (Resilience-Project EU) to assess resilience.
+Participants completed the questionnaires online via Enklikanketa from May 20 to May 30, 2020.
+Results showed that quarantine negatively impacted the psychological resilience and quality of life of younger mothers, single mothers, and those residing in rural areas.
+In contrast, older mothers, those who maintained hobbies during quarantine, and mothers with higher pre-existing quality of life were less affected.
+Key protective and supportive factors included family support, cooperation among family members, favorable working conditions, and job satisfaction.

 Downloads